-While other cardiac biomarkers, such us serum N-terminal pro-B type natriuretic peptide, have been correlated extensively with cardiac dysfunction that can develop in hypertensive pregnancies, there are very few data on the relationship between angiogenic markers and echocardiographic findings in pregnancy with HDP^{8,9,23,24}.
-The use of angiogenic markers in women with suspected PE is of established clinical value in predicting the interval between diagnosis and delivery and maternal adverse outcome in HDP25-30.
-In a study on 1043 patients with suspected and/or confirmed PE, sFlt-1/PlGF ratio > 85 was good at ruling-in PE with severe features within 2 weeks among women with suspected PE, either before or after 35 weeks' gestation, and fair at ruling-in PE with severe features within 2 weeks in women with PE at < 35 weeks28.
-These findings were confirmed by a multicenter study in which measurement of sFlt-1/PlGF provided stratification of the risk of progressing to severe PE within the coming 2 weeks in women with HDP presenting between 23 and 35 weeks of gestation29.
-The correlation between angiogenic markers and cardiac indices revealed by our data may explain why women with a higher sFlt-1/PIGF ratio are at increased risk of developing severe features of PE and adverse pregnancy outcome.
-For instance, diastolic dysfunction and increased LV filling pressure might predispose women to pulmonary edema and other cardiovascular complications6.
+While other cardiac biomarkers, such us serum N-terminal pro-B type natriuretic peptide, have been extensively correlated with cardiac dysfunction that can develop in hypertensive pregnancies, there are very little data on the relationship between angiogenetic biomarkers and echocardiographic findings in pregnancies with HDP.^{8, 9, 23, 24} The use of angiogenic markers in women with suspected PE is of established clinical value in predicting the interval between diagnosis and delivery and maternal adverse outcomes in HDP.25-30 In a study on 1043 patients with suspected and/or confirmed PE, sFIt-1/PIGF ratio >85 was good at rulingin preeclampsia with severe features within 2 weeks among women with suspected preeclampsia, either before or after 35 weeks, and fair at ruling-in PE with severe features within 2 weeks in women with PE at <35 weeks.28 These findings were confirmed by a multicentre study where measurement of sFIt-1/PIGF provided stratification of the risk of progressing to severe PE within the coming fortnight in women with HDP presenting between 23 and 35 weeks of gestation.29 The correlation between endothelial markers and cardiac indices revealed by our data may explain why women with a higher sFlt-1/PIGF ratios are at increased risk of developing severe features of PE and adverse outcomes of pregnancy.
+For instance, diastolic dysfunction and increased LV filling pressure might predispose women to pulmonary oedema and other cardiovascular complications.6 cardiovascular disease (CVD) in women with HDP.
+Hypertension in pregnancy is recognised as an important risk factor for CVD later in a women's life.^{31, 32} PIGF, sFIt and the sFIt-1/PIGF ratio could provide a better understanding of the pathophysiological mechanism of short and long-term CVD after HDP.
+Among 375 patients with HDP, 50% presented with severe and 40% with mild postpartum hypertension, where the sFIt-1/PIGF ratio was significantly higher for postpartum hypertension compared with women who were normotensive postpartum.33 Similar results were obtained by a prospective study on 988 consecutive women admitted to a tertiary medical centre for caesarean sections, where 184 (18.6%) developed postpartum hypertension.
+In addition to a higher BMI and history of diabetes mellitus, the antepartum sFlt-1/PIGF ratio positively correlated with BP in the postpartum period.34 Another study found significantly lower PIGF levels in women with PE who subsequently developed hypertension at 1-year postpartum (n=23) compared to women who became normotensive (n=57).35 Benschop et al.36 associated lower mid-pregnancy PIGF concentrations with worse cardiac structure and higher SBP at 6-9 years postpartum in a cohort of 5,475 women with normal and pathological pregnancies.
+These associations persevered after the exclusion of women with complicated pregnancies, highlighting a possible role for even normal pregnancy in screening for postpartum cardiovascular disease.
+Another study associated increased sFlt-1 and decreased PIGF values in the third trimester of PE pregnancies with cardiometabolic risk factors at 12 years postpartum.37

-The correlations between sFlt-1/PlGF ratio and maternal cardiac maladaptation in pregnancy may also explain why abnormal levels of angiogenic markers are associated with postpartum cardiovascular disease (CVD) in women
+The correlations between sFIt-1/PIGF ratio and maternal cardiac maladaptation in pregnancy may also explain why abnormal levels of angiogenic markers are associated with postpartum